paskhaver/jumpstarter/docs/schema.md

 - FOREIGN KEY **user_id** related to PRIMARY KEY **id** in users table
 - FOREIGN KEY **reward_id** related to PRIMARY KEY **id** in rewards table

+- A Pledge `belongs_to` a User (the supporter)
+- A Pledge `belongs_to` a Reward
+- A Pledge `has_one` Project (association through Reward)

-The foreign keys are not unique.
+Both of the foreign keys are not unique.

 - The same user can pledge more than once to acquire different rewards.
 - The same user can pledge more than once for the same reward.
 - A reward can have more than one user.

 ### Logic

-- To pledge to a specific project, a user makes a donation in exchange for a reward. - The **reward** is tied to a monetary amount.
+- To pledge to a specific project, a user makes a donation in exchange for a reward.
+The **reward** is tied to a monetary amount.
-- In my opinion, we do not need to store a connection between the user and the project
-- The connection is automatically available through the reward's connection with the project.
+- The connection between user and project is automatically available through the reward's connection with the project.

 User ---->  Reward ----> Project